Food Costing in Hospitality: Calculate Costs and Maximize Profits

 How technology revolutionizes food costing

-The traditional method of food costing with Excel or paper has important limitations.
+The traditional method of costing with Excel or paper has major limitations.
 Modern technology solves these problems.

-Calculating real waste is tedious and rarely done
+Calculating real shrinkage is tedious and rarely done

 OCR for supplier invoices

-Scan your invoices with your phone and prices are automatically updated in all your food costing.
+Scan your invoices with your phone and prices are automatically updated across all your cost sheets.
 The best OCR on the market.

 Stock and cost alerts

-Receive alerts when stock is low based on thresholds you configure.
-You'll never run out of critical ingredients.
+Receive warnings when stock is low based on thresholds you set.
+Never run out of critical ingredients.

 Create base recipes (sauces, broths, doughs) and use them as ingredients in other dishes.
-Everything is automatically costed.
+Everything is costed automatically.

 Real-time margins

-Instantly see which dishes are most profitable and which are below the target margin.
+Instantly see which dishes are more profitable and which are below the target margin.

-Discover how Food&Service automates inventory control, food costing and much more in this 9-minute video.
+Discover how Food&Service automates inventory control, costing, and much more in this 9-minute video.

-The only solution with food costing integrated into the POS
+The only solution with costing integrated into the POS

 Request your free demo